 Opioid Advisory Task Force

 The Opioid Advisory Task Force was created to help Minnesota communities address the opioid addiction crisis.
 The University has more than 100 faculty and staff working on opioid-related issues in fields from neuroscience to pain medication to addiction counseling.
-The taskforce, created by President Eric Kaler and assembled by Vice President for Research Allen Levine, has been asked to prepare the University’s community of scholars to respond to significant research opportunities that can help advance our knowledge of addiction and pain management; to advise on relevant training for medical and health professional students; to evaluate and organize what the University can offer to Minnesota communities as they cope with direct and indirect effects of the opioid addiction epidemic; and to engage in relevant public policy discussions in conjunction with other University officials.
+The taskforce, created by President Eric Kaler, has been asked to prepare the University’s community of scholars to respond to significant research opportunities that can help advance our knowledge of addiction and pain management; to advise on relevant training for medical and health professional students; to evaluate and organize what the University can offer to Minnesota communities as they cope with direct and indirect effects of the opioid addiction epidemic; and to engage in relevant public policy discussions in conjunction with other University officials.